 Any updates, modifications, bug fixes, patches and developing additional features in order to increase the performance of existing software is incorporated in software maintenance.

-Always keep in mind that coding is not the only integral part of web development.
+Finally, always keep in mind that coding is not the only integral part of web development.
 The web development process is divided into steps and every step is crucial for the success of a project.
 Binaryfolks adheres to all these steps and ensures at the end of the day, there are absolutely no negative surprises for our clients when times come for delivery.
+Take a look at our complete stages of website development here.